 Until quite recently, the Laboratory was generously supported by SIDA through the Stockholms Statsteater.
 My sincere thanks go to Christer Dahl and Christina Olssen for their enthusiastic support of the Laboratory’s programmes over many, many years.

-As we celebrate 20 years of great service to our community I would like us to take a moment and pay tribute to my friend and long time colleague, the late Barney Simon, without whom I would not have been able to realise my dream of the Market Laboratory.
+As we celebrate 25 years of great service to our community I would like us to take a moment and pay tribute to my friend and longtime colleague, the late Barney Simon, without whom I would not have been able to realize my dream of the Market Laboratory.
 I would also like to thank Vanessa Cooke, our previous administrator, who played a pivotal role in nurturing the relationship with our Swedish partners and for her commitment to the Laboratory.
-As we start our third decade I would like to welcome our new administrator, Matjamela Motloung, under whose dynamic leadership the Market Laboratory is sure to continue to thrive as an innovative learning institution in the coming years and offer him my congratulations and support.

 DR JOHN KANI